General authority: Composition and distinction from general officers

 The latter three groups are composed of women and represent the only three organizations in which women are given church-wide authority.

-Also excluded from the definition of general authorities are members of the Third through the Twelfth Quorums of the Seventy, who are called area seventies and have responsibilities relating to a limited geographical area, not church-wide authority.
+Also excluded from the definition of general authorities are members of the Third through the Twelfth Quorums of the Seventy, who are called area seventies and have responsibilities within a limited geographical area, not church-wide authority.

 Until 2004, general leadership for the Sunday School and Young Men organizations had historically been filled by general authorities.
 However, in the church's April 2004 general conference, Thomas S. Monson, of the First Presidency, announced that "a recent decision [has been made] that members of the Quorums of the Seventy [will] not serve in the general presidencies of the Sunday School and Young Men."

 Due to this change, no general organization presidencies are composed of general authority seventies.
 Rather, the general authorities remain active in general church committees and have less jurisdiction over local stakes.
 Generally, stake presidents now report to area seventies, who in turn report to area presidencies, which are usually composed of general authority seventies.

 Typically, general authorities are given the sealing power, while general officers and area seventies are not.

 Tenure

 A person is typically called to be a general authority or general officer by a member of the First Presidency or the Quorum of the Twelve.
 The president of the church and members of the Quorum of the Twelve are typically called for life, although there have been more than a dozen instances when an apostle has been released from his service in the Quorum of the Twelve due to disfellowshipment, excommunication, or resignation.

-As with any calling in the church, general authorities and general officers serve "until they are released".
-In current church practice, men called to the First Quorum of the Seventy typically remain general authorities for life, but are granted emeritus status in the October following their 70th birthday.
+As with any calling in the church, general authorities and general officers serve "until they are released."
+In current church practice, men called to the First Quorum of the Seventy typically remain general authorities for life, but are granted emeritus status in the October following their seventieth birthday.
 Members of the Second Quorum of the Seventy are typically called for a period of five to seven years.
 When members of the Second Quorum are released, they are no longer general authorities of the church.
-When members of the presiding bishopric are released, they typically become members of the First Quorum of the Seventy and are therefore retained as lifetime general authorities, including later being granted emeritus status.
+When members of the Presiding Bishopric are released, they typically become members of the First Quorum of the Seventy and are therefore retained as lifetime general authorities, including later being granted emeritus status.